defold/doc/docs/en/faq/faq.md

 ## Publishing games

-I try to publish my game to Appstore.
+I'm trying to publish my game to Appstore.
 How should I respond to IDFA?

 : When submitting, Apple has three checkboxes for their three valid use cases for the IDFA: